ENCCS/practical-machine-learning/content/02-fundamentals-of-ML.md

 **Problem Definition** is the first and most critical phase of any ML project.
 It sets the direction, scope, and goals for the entire project.
-- we should understand the problem domain: what is the real-world problem we are trying to solve? are we predicting, classifying, or grouping data? (*e.g.*, predict house prices, detect spam emails, cluster customers)
+- We should understand the problem domain: what is the real-world problem we are trying to solve? are we predicting, classifying, or grouping data? (*e.g.*, predict house prices, detect spam emails, cluster customers).
-- we should determine if ML is the appropriate solution for the problem
+- We should determine if ML is the appropriate solution for the problem.
-- we then should identify the expected outputs: what will the ML model produce? (*e.g.*, a number, a label, or a probability)
+- We then should identify the expected outputs: what will the ML model produce? (*e.g.*, a number, a label, or a probability).
-- we define the type of ML task (*e.g.*, classification and regression tasks for supervised learning, clustering, dimensionality reduction for unsupervised learning, and decision-making tasks for reinforcement learning)
+- We define the type of ML task (*e.g.*, classification and regression tasks for supervised learning, clustering, dimensionality reduction for unsupervised learning, and decision-making tasks for reinforcement learning).

 **Project Setup** is to set up the programming/development environment for the project.
-- hardware requirements (CPU, SSD, GPU, cloud platforms, *etc.*)
+- Hardware requirements (CPU, SSD, GPU, cloud platforms, *etc.*).
-- software requirements (programming languages and libraries, ML/DL frameworks, and development tools, IDEs, Git/Docker, *etc.)
+- Software requirements (programming languages and libraries, ML (DL) frameworks, and development tools, IDEs, Git/Docker, *etc.).
-- project structure: organize your project for clarity and scalability
+- Project structure: organize the project for clarity and scalability.

 A typical ML project structure looks like this:
 ```